ADVERTISEMENT

 • Mechanical Ventilation - It is done by inserting a tube into the mouth to reach the airway, thereby aiding in breathing.

-• Antibiotics - Are given to treat infections such as pneumonia.
+• Antibiotics - Antibiotics are given to treat infections such as pneumonia.

-• Bronchodilators - Are given to dilate the airway, and medications such as Anticholinergic drugs, Beta-agonists, and Methylxanthines can be used to relieve symptoms.
+• Bronchodilators - Bronchodilators are given to dilate the airways, and medications such as anticholinergic drugs, beta-agonists, and methylxanthines can relieve the symptoms.

-• Lifestyle Modifications - Should be done to avoid further complications, such as stopping smoking and limiting exposure to chemicals, dust, etc.
+• Lifestyle Modifications - Modifications in lifestyle such as stopping smoking and limiting exposure to chemicals, dust, and so on should be done to avoid further complications.

 Conclusion:

 Respiratory acidosis may occur due to a variety of causes, thus making the treatment a bit complex.
 The main motto of management is to correct the underlying cause.
+The occurrence of respiratory acidosis due to an underlying condition is called ventilatory failure or respiratory failure.
 Hypercapnia should be addressed early and reduced slowly, as sudden reduction would result in seizures due to the rapid alkalinization of the cerebrospinal fluid.
 Patients with severe symptoms should be monitored in the intensive care unit.

 Tags: